 Pumpkin, a widely grown backyard vegetable is a summer delight both for your health and taste-buds.
 Incredibly rich in antioxidants and vitamins, Pumpkin is low in calories and packed with Vitamin A and flavonoid polyphenolic antioxidants (such as lutein, xanthin, and carotenes)

-A fast-growing vine, Pumpkin grows in a similar fashion as that of other Cucurbitaceae families (cucumber, squash, cantaloupes, etc.)
+A fast-growing vine, Pumpkin grows in a similar fashion like that of other Cucurbitaceae families (cucumber, squash, cantaloupes, etc.)

 How to grow Pumpkin at Home:

 - Sow seeds directly in the soil.
 Pumpkins are very sensitive to cold.
 Make sure the temperature is ideal for sowing.